Travis Zajac

 Travis Zajac (/'zeɪdʒaek/; /pl/; born May 13, 1985) is a Canadian former professional ice hockey centre.
-Zajac was selected in the first round, 20th overall, by the New Jersey Devils in the 2004 NHL Entry Draft, with whom he would go on to play for 15 years and over 1,000 NHL games.
-He also briefly played for the New York Islanders.
+Zajac was selected in the first round, 20th overall, by the New Jersey Devils in the 2004 NHL entry draft.
+He played more than 1,000 NHL games with the team over 15 years, and retired after a brief stint with the New York Islanders.